Anthony Senter and Joseph Testa: DeMeo crew

 Chris Rosenberg hired Senter and Testa to wax his Corvette and Porsche and steal cars for him.
 Rosenberg introduced his friends Senter and Testa to Roy DeMeo, who asked them to join his crew.
 DeMeo, Rosenberg, Senter and Testa became the core of the DeMeo crew, and became notorious for their ruthless violence.
 The crew was suspected to be involved in 75 to 200 murders throughout the mid-1970s and into the 1980s.

 Senter gained a reputation for providing the crew with significant revenue from auto theft.
 Although Senter was a large earner for the Gemini Lounge crew, he was highly disliked by Albert DeMeo, the son of Roy DeMeo.
 Albert's personal judgment of Senter was that "there was something slick and phony about him".

-DeMeo publicly executed college student Dominick Ragucci on April 19, 1979 after mistaking him for a Cuban hitman and the crew subsequently went into hiding, with Senter and Testa fleeing to California.
+Roy DeMeo publicly executed college student Dominick Ragucci on April 19, 1979 after mistaking him for a Cuban hitman and the crew subsequently went into hiding, with Senter and Testa fleeing to California.
 After the murder of Rosenberg, Joseph Testa became Roy’s right hand man.
 Chris had previously held that position within the crew.